Barnes & Noble vs RedShelf | Comparably

 Team Culture Ratings vs RedShelf

 Barnes & Noble rates % lower than RedShelf on Team Culture Ratings vs RedShelf Ratings based on looking at 607 ratings from employees of the two companies.
-Ratings come from the answers to questions like "What are some of the best things about your team?" and "What do your coworkers need to improve and how could you work together better?".
+Ratings come from the answers to questions like "What are some of the best things about your team?" and "Does Your Boss Hurt Your Company Culture?".

 • Barnes & Noble75